MENVEO

 - Do not administer BEXSERO to individuals with a history of a severe allergic reaction (e.g., anaphylaxis) to any component of BEXSERO or after a previous dose of BEXSERO

-- Appropriate medical treatment must be immediately available to manage potential anaphylactic reactions following the administration of BEXSERO
+- Appropriate medical treatment must be immediately available to manage potential anaphylactic reactions following administration of PENMENVY, BEXSERO, or MENVEO

-- The tip cap of the prefilled syringe may or may not be made with natural rubber latex.
+- For BEXSERO, the tip cap of the prefilled syringe may or may not be made with natural rubber latex.
 Natural rubber latex may cause allergic reactions.
 Please check the carton

-- Syncope (fainting) can occur in association with administration of BEXSERO.
+- Syncope (fainting) has occurred in association with administration of PENMENVY, BEXSERO, or MENVEO.
 Ensure procedures are in place to avoid injury from falling associated with syncope

-- BEXSERO may not protect all vaccine recipients and may not provide protection against all meningococcal serogroup B strains
+- PENMENVY, BEXSERO, or MENVEO may not protect all vaccine recipients, and PENMENVY or BEXSERO may not protect against all meningococcal serogroup B strains

-- Some individuals with altered immunocompetence, including some individuals receiving immunosuppressant therapy, may have reduced immune responses to MENVEO
+- Immunocompromised persons and some individuals receiving immunosuppressant therapy may have reduced immune responses to PENMENVY, BEXSERO, or MENVEO

-- Individuals with certain complement deficiencies and individuals receiving treatment that inhibits terminal complement activation (for example, eculizumab) are at increased risk for invasive disease caused by Neisseria meningitidis serogroups A, C, Y, and W, even if they develop antibodies following vaccination with MENVEO
+- Individuals with certain complement deficiencies and individuals receiving treatment that inhibits terminal complement activation (for example, eculizumab) are at increased risk for invasive disease caused by N. meningitidis serogroups A, B, C, W, and Y, even if they develop antibodies following vaccination with PENMENVY, BEXSERO, or MENVEO

 - Apnea following intramuscular vaccination has been observed in some infants born prematurely.
 A decision about when to administer MENVEO to an infant born prematurely should be based on consideration of the individual infant’s medical status and the potential benefits and possible risks of vaccination